 - Teach Resistance

 4 steps you can take right away to commit to anti-racism

 - Start with self-examination and begin the lifelong habit of rooting out your own biases.
 Don’t wait for someone to hold your hand through the journey: take the initiative to do some self-reflection on your own using existing resources (such as books and articles.)
 Understanding and working through your own limitations and prejudices is the MOST important thing you can do, and will better equip you to begin doing the actual work of fighting for racial justice.

 - Make racial justice a normal part of your conversations.
 Be cognizant of inequity and white supremacy, and speak up when you see it.
 Don’t be afraid to call out micro-aggressions and lend an additional perspective in conversations that leave out issues of equity.
 This is difficult to do with close friends and family, but your opinion means the most in those arenas, so it’s imperative to speak up.

-- Look for Black activists and people of color, and follow their pages on social media so you can hear their perspective on a regular basis about a variety of issues.
+- Look for activists who are BIPOC (Black, indigenous, and people of color), and follow their pages on social media so you can hear their perspective on a regular basis about a variety of issues.
 This is a particularly important step if you feel like you are in a bubble and all your Facebook friends talk about the same things from the same perspective.
 Diversify your feed, read, listen, learn.
-Use my recommendations on this page to start.
+You can use the recommendations on this page to start.

 - Amplify the voices of those already doing this work and support them financially.
 Resist the urge to center yourself and rushing to “do” something when you’re still in the beginning stages of becoming conscious about racial justice.
 Instead, look for people who are further along and find ways to support them by sharing/talking about their work within your sphere of influence, and donating to the cause.
 Give money directly to organizations run by people of color so they can continue the work.